temporalio/documentation/docs/concepts/what-is-a-temporal-cluster.md

   - explanation
 ---

-A Temporal Cluster is the group of services, known as the [Temporal Server](/docs/concepts/what-is-the-temporal-server), combined with persistence stores, that together, act as a component of the Temporal Platform.
+A Temporal Cluster is the group of services, known as the [Temporal Server](/docs/concepts/what-is-the-temporal-server), combined with persistence stores, that together act as a component of the Temporal Platform.

 ![A Temporal Cluster (Server + persistence)](/diagrams/temporal-cluster.svg)